BepeBruni/BepeBruni/README.md

  - **Technician in systems development** and studying **computer engineering** at [UTFPR](https://www.utfpr.edu.br/) 📓
  - 4 years experience in gamedev 👾
- - Expertise in medium and high code languages ✨
+ - Expertise in medium and high coding ✨

 </br>